How to Do a Quiet Title

 Properties could have burdens.
 They call those encumbrances.

-However, the County will tell you if you ask anybody any question, they will simply say, “Oh, I can’t tell you that.
+However, if you ask anybody at the County any question, they will simply say, “Oh, I can’t tell you that.
 I’m not an attorney, and I can’t give legal advice.
 I can’t give legal aid.”

 We’ll hear that a million times at tax auctions.
 You’re only asking a simple question like, “What’s the price of the property?”